Tobias-Kohn/pyPMatch/doc/DESTRUCTURING.md

 There are two points to consider when declaring your own `__unapply__`-method.
 - The method must either return a _tuple_, or `None`, where `None` means that the given object does not match.
-This applies even if you have only a single element to return; it still needs to be packed as a tuple.
+This applies even if you have only a single element to return; it still needs to be packed as a tuple (otherwise, the extractor might misunderstand if the single element to be returned is itself a tuple).
 - _pyPMatch_ does **not** check the type of the object before calling `__unapply__`.
 In case of automated deconstruction as explained above, type checking _does_ take place, but not for `__unapply__`.
 Accordingly, note how the `__unapply__`-method of `Person` above starts by doing this type checking.
 The reasons for not